September 2021 · By Andrew Sutherland

 In the past year, I’ve redeveloped a sense of wonder and nurtured a wide breadth of interests.
 I’ve been exploring the depths of education policy, which led me to housing policy and structural political reform.
 I’ve taught a course on programming, a class about learning at MIT, and life skills to teenagers deep in the wilderness.
 I’ve invested in a number of new companies.
 I’ve joined two boards.
 I’ve been spending time on the proverbial and literal beach.

 A profound change has been one of loosening.
 When I was at Quizlet, I was too keenly aware of the impact of my words and actions; one improperly phrased suggestion could send a team on a wild goose chase.
 Now, as a unit of one, I can be weirder.
 Weirder and goofier.
-The website you’re on now is a reflection of this new changed me.
+The website you’re on now reflects this new changed me.

 In some unexpected sense, I don’t feel like I have anything to prove to other people anymore.
 I just have things to prove to myself.
 I would like to use my talents, wealth, and connections to do great things in the world.